Our Mission, Vision, and Values

 However, they will emerge with postgraduate-level training, and no debt.
 Many students in the DFW area do not have the ability to pay for a higher education in theatre.

-Through partnership with educational institutions and other patrons, we ultimately seek to provide a tuition-free education to a cohort of 20 new students (with a standing company of 40) every year.
+Through partnership with educational institutions, corporate sponsors and individual patrons, we ultimately seek to provide an education at reduced cost to a cohort of 20 new students every year.

 The Conservatory is a 2 year program, after which students will be empowered to enter the theatre industry as trained emerging professionals.